jpfleischer/Xzen-Reddit-Account-Switcher/README.md

+# NOTICE: We're aware of the latest update not working in chromium.
+An update is already published but due to google review process we cannot provide an instant fix.
+Please wait at least 1 to 3 days till it's published.
+We're sorry for the bad experience we caused.

 # uSwitch: Reddit Accounts
 > A simple browser extension that lets you switch between your Reddit accounts with a single click fastly & private.